 With sweltering build-ups filled with tension and hellish atmosphere, the BIG|BRAVE live experience is one of the best tickets in town.
 Like a paradox in motion, BIG|BRAVE consists of three musicians so unique and singular from one another that it’s hard to pinpoint any other modern day band who operates in similar fashion.

 Percussionist Tasy Hudson is John Bonham-like.
 You only need to hear and not see to know exactly who is behind the kit unleashing the kind of carnage Hudson does.
 Mat Ball wields his guitar like a madman cleaving through the air with a chainsaw.
 Walls of feedback and waves of distortion flood through the amps.
 Then there’s singer/guitarist, Robin Wattie.
-Her emotive, piercing vocals like a siren call to the disenfranchised and maligned.
+Their emotive, piercing vocals like a siren call to the disenfranchised and maligned.

 Together, BIG|BRAVE celebrate the kind of alchemy many bands could only wish to possess.